Queen Elizabeth National Park

 of flamingoes are resident in the crater lakes.

-include, warthogs, buffalo, rare aquatic sitatunga antelope,
+These include, warthogs, buffalo, rare aquatic sitatunga

-giant forest hog, Uganda kob, topi, waterbuck,
+antelope, giant forest hog, Uganda kob, topi, waterbuck, elephant

-elephant and leopard.
-Queen Elizabeth boasts of 10 species of
+and leopard.
+Queen Elizabeth boasts of

-channel has hippos and crocodiles.
+The Kazinga channel has hippos and

 Other Attractions in Queen Elizabeth include:-